Hiya traveler, getting ready to visit Shanghai? Exciting! I hope you are going to love this crazy city of 26 (!!) millln people!

 - Best luxury hotel: The Peninsula Hotel

 - Best budget hotel: Campanile Shanghai Bund Hotel

-- 1. People’s Square Shanghai – Where to stay in Shanghai for the first time
+- 1. People’s Square – where to stay in Shanghai for the first time

-- 7. Pudong – Where to stay in Shanghai with a family
+- 7. Pudong – where to stay in Shanghai with family

 - Best apartments in Central Shanghai, China